Police identify mother found dead in home where missing toddler lived

-ANSONIA, CT (WFSB) -- As a statewide search continues for a missing 1-year-old girl, police identified her mother who was found dead inside an Ansonia home.
+ANSONIA, CT (WFSB) -- As a statewide search continues for a missing 1-year-old girl, police identified her mother who was found dead inside their Ansonia home.

-Police are expected to give an update at 5 p.m.
-Stream it here

-“We are greatly concerned that she is safe.
-She may be safe.
-If she is, please contact us so we can verify that.
-This is not about punishing someone who may have her. this is about getting her and making sure she is safe,” said Ansonia Police Lt.
-Patrick Lynch.

-An Ansonia police investigation was underway on Thursday at a Hamden donation center, however it is unclear if it's linked to the missing toddler.
-State Police Major Crimes Unit is also on scene.
+A police investigation was also underway on Thursday at a Hamden donation center after investigators received a tip.
+State Police Major Crimes Unit was also on scene.

-Earlier this week, investigators said Venessa's disappearance is connected to a woman's death inside her home on Myrtle Avenue in Ansonia.
+Earlier this week, investigators said Vanessa's disappearance is connected to a woman's death inside her home on Myrtle Avenue in Ansonia.

 RELATED: Mother of missing toddler found dead inside Ansonia home

-Police said Venessa Morales was last seen by family members on Friday.
+Police said Vanessa Morales was last seen by family members on Friday.

 She was reported missing after officers did a well-being check at her home on Myrtle Avenue Monday evening.

-That's when they found a woman dead inside.
+That's when they found her mother dead inside.
 The child was nowhere to be found.

-The child's father is at his parents' house in New Haven and is cooperating, according to police.
-He has not yet been identified.

-Police said the father of the child occasionally stayed at the home but didn't live there.
+The child's father occasionally stayed at the home but didn't live there.

 Police said they do not have a suspect in the homicide at this time but they are following several leads.

-A silver alert was initially issued for Venessa, but police said on Wednesday new information led them to believe an Amber Alert was necessary and could indicate they believe she was abducted.
+A silver alert was initially issued for Vanessa, but police said on Wednesday new information led them to believe an Amber Alert was necessary and could indicate they believe she was abducted.

 Anyone with information is asked to call the Ansonia Police Department at 203-735-1885.